 Story 5: The Riddle of the Red Skull

 Villain: The Red Skull, who will be Captain America’s archenemy in this and all subsequent decades.

 Synopsis: The Red Skull has been sending his calling cards to assorted American military and intelligence figures, then inevitably ambushes and kills them shortly afterward with poison from a hypodermic needle.
 The story opens with Major Croy as the latest figure to receive the Red Skull’s card.
 Steve Rogers and J.B.
 Barnes try to protect him but he waves off the offer.
-The Red Skull shows up, with his signature tune Chopin’s Funeral March playing, and kills Croy.
+The Red Skull shows up and kills Croy.

 Captain America recognizes how deadly the Red Skull is and orders Bucky to stay out of this case.
 The sidekick investigates on his own and gets captured by the Red Skull and his men.
 Captain America shows up and frees him, but the Skull and his underlings escape.